wesselvanree/shopify-theme-tailwind/README.md

 A short description of this workflow:

-- Edit theme locally using the Shopify CLI and Tailwind
+- Edit theme locally using the Shopify CLI, Tailwind and Webpack
 - Commit changes to feature branch
 - Merge feature branch with main branch once feature is implemented
-- Automatically publish build to dist branch using Github Actions
+- Automatically publish the production build to the `dist` branch using Github Actions
-- Sync Shopify store with dist branch
+- Shopify automatically syncs with the `dist` branch.

 ### Technologies used

 - Tailwind CSS
   - The main css file is located in `src/index.css`
   - This file will be built to `assets/index.css`
+- Webpack
+  - All `src/entries/**.js` files will be sourced as webpack entry and the output file can be found in the `assets` directory.
+All entries get the extension `.bundle.js` instead of `.js`.
 - Shopify CLI
 - Github Actions to deploy the theme to the dist branch on push to the main branch